 • The IP address that is used by the client to connect to a POP is the IP address of the proxy, which is 192.168.0.1.

-The IP list feature of Alibaba Cloud CDN can verify three types of IP addresses.
-By default, the client IP address is verified.
+The IP list feature of Alibaba Cloud CDN supports three IP address verification modes.
+The following table describes the verification modes.

-If a proxy is used when a client connects to a POP, the client uses the proxy IP address to connect to the POP.
-In this case, access control in this verification mode may be not accurate.
+If a proxy is used when a client connects to a POP, the client uses the IP address of the proxy to connect to the POP.
+In this case, access control in this verification mode may not be accurate.

-Verifies the IP address that is used to connect to the POPThis mode verifies only the IP address that is used by a client to connect to a POP.
-Enable DCDN security features.
-For more information, see Activate DCDN.
+This mode verifies only the IP address that is used by a client to connect to a POP.

 • The IP address that is used by a client to connect to a POP.